 In Slides, the Youtube video search feature can activate in the menu Insert > Video....
 Then the Search tab in the popup dialog will give students the freedom to type any keywords and find videos.
 With Safe Doc installed, students will no longer see this tab.
 They don't even know there exists such a search feature.
 However, students still has the option to paste a Youtube URL in the By URL part.

-In Forms, there are couple way to trigger the video search.
-I will only show you the more visible example.
+In Forms, there are a couple of ways to trigger the video search.
+I will only show you a more visible example.
 From the side bar where you add questions, title or images, you will also find a button to add videos.
 Then you will find a similar interface as in the Slides.
 Again, Safe Doc detects and takes away the video search capability while keeping the pasting Youtube URL option.